X

 Education Abroad

-A university education, no matter what the field, needs to integrate learning that helps students become globally aware and globally competent.
-Employers value study abroad experiences in future employees because of the multitude of skills students learn overseas – resilience, adaptation, languages, and more.
-As an advisor or faculty member, we encourage you to familiarize yourself with the programs available through the Study Abroad Office that could best meet your students’ needs.
-We know affordability is a major concern, so we offer scholarships that can offset most or all of the extra costs of studying abroad.
+A university education, in any discipline, needs to integrate learning that helps students become globally aware and globally competent.
+Employers value experiences abroad in future employees because of the multitude of skills students learn overseas -- resilience, adaptation, languages, and more.
+As an advisor or faculty member, we encourage you to familiarize yourself with the programs available through the Education Abroad Office that could best meet your students' needs.
 Reach out to one of the study abroad advisors for a personalized assessment.
 With more than 200 semester, academic year, and short-term programs in over 60 countries, you will likely find multiple options that will give your students the credits and experiences they need.
+To help make education abroad affordable, we offer scholarships that offset some of the extra costs.

-Faculty can also participate in international education by leading short-term programs abroad.
-Contact the Study Abroad Office for more information.
+Faculty can also participate in international education by leading short-term programs abroad, typically during the summer or spring break.
+Contact the Education Abroad Office if you are interested in learning more.

 English Language Programs